Lunakamoto/btcfees/README.md

 Bitcoin Fee Alert Bot
-This Python script monitors the 1-hour Bitcoin fee using the Mempool API and sends a Telegram notification when the fee drops below a specified threshold (30 sats/vbyte).
+This Python script monitors the 1-hour Bitcoin fee using the Mempool API and sends a Telegram notification when the fee drops below a specified threshold defined by the user.
 The bot avoids sending duplicate notifications within a 6-hour interval.

 Prerequisites
 Before using this script, make sure you have the following: